 McNulty: You know something?
 My ex-wife, the way she acts sometimes, the way she deals with shit...
 You would think a less enlightened man than myself, cruder man than myself, a man less sensitized to the qualities and charms and value of women, a man like that; not me, but a man like that: he just might call her a cunt.

 Greggs: You just called the mother of your children a cunt.

 McNulty: No, I did not call her that.

 McNulty: No, I did not!
 Let's just leave this, I've got some stuff to do.

-- Thirty Rock: an episode appropriately titled "The C Word" centered around Liz being called this and freaking out.
+- An episode appropriately titled "The C Word" centered around Liz being called this and freaking out.
 The word was never actually spoken, but a supporting character played by Rachel Dratch screamed "Runt!" whenever it was about to be spoken.
 It Makes Sense in Context.

 - Averted in a future episode, in which Kenneth says to Liz, "You're acting like a real C-word right now!
 That's right — a Cranky Sue!"

 - Arrested Development:

 - We have Lindsay and Tobias' argument which is interrupted by their daughter, Maeby's sudden arrival:

 Lindsay: That's my point, you— [notices Maeby] ...handsome cowboy, you.